alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Windows.

+Tidus is pre install on Windows.

+Tidus Program module list is preset alpha module on Windows.
+The preset xross is Windows execute instant start Class execute to start Program module.

 Tidus module list is pre install on Windows.

 Tool module list is pre install on Windows.